It’s a common oversight for Shopify store owners: branding.

 Onward and upward, friends!

 STEP 1.
-KNOW THE BUSINESS CONTEXT WHEN YOU BRAND YOUR SHOPIFY STORE
+KNOW YOUR BUSINESS CONTEXT WHEN YOU BRAND YOUR SHOPIFY STORE

 First, every online entrepreneur must understand the context in which they work by understanding three basic areas of business:

-Your Company – Know yourself well.
-This includes things like Your brand solution, your brand values, and your brand personality, which all help you build a brand that will carefully target, and attract, customers and sales.
+• Your Company – Know yourself well.
+This includes things like your brand solution, your brand values, and your brand personality, which all help to build a brand that will carefully target, and attract, customers and sales.

-Your Competition – You need to know who is doing the same or similar things.
-Knowing how the competition succeeds (and fails) helps you know how to be different in a good way.
+• Your Competition – You need to know who is doing the same or similar things.
+Knowing how the competition succeeds (or fails) helps you know how to be different in a good way.

 Once you gather this information, use it to focus your company like a laser-beam on…The Money Zone.